rweldzius/PSC7475_S2025/README.md

 ## Office Hours

-  * M & W 1-2pm in SAC 257
+  * Wednesdays 2-4pm in SAC 257 (also Friday class meetings will serve as additional office hours)
-  * You must make an appointment for office hours here: https://calendly.com/weldzius/officehours
+  * You must make an appointment for Wednesday office hours here: https://calendly.com/weldzius/officehours
-  * If you cannot make my office hours, please email me your availability at least 24-hours in advance and we can try to find a time that works.

 [Back to ToC](#table-of-contents)